Brigad/redux-rest-easy/docs/principles/preflight.md

 ### Should perform

-Here are the conditions that would immeditately cancel a request:
+Here are the conditions that would immediately cancel a request:

 | Request method | Condition                                                                    | Explanation                                                                                                                                                                                                                    |
 | -------------- | ---------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |